ToF-/Rent/Forth/Story.md

     VARIABLE #ORDERS ⏎  ok
     #ORDERS . ⏎  4458332328  ok

-When executed a variable leaves its *address* on the Stack.
+When executed, a variable leaves its *address* on the Stack.
 It's up to us programmers to know what to do with it.
 We can *fetch* its value:

     #ORDERS @ . ⏎ 0 ok